ColziandKing/Memereset-Mod/README.md

 		"uniques": ["Gain [100] [Gold] <upon constructing [Wonders] [in this city]> <(modified by game speed)>", "Destroyed when the city is captured"], "requiredTech": "Philosophy"
 	},

+	 {
+        "name": "Madinat",
+        "maintenance": 2,
+		"replaces": "University",
+		"uniqueTo": "The Abbasids",
+		"cost": 160,
+		"hurryCostModifier": 160,
+        "percentStatBonus": {"science": 33},
+        "specialistSlots": {"Scientist": 2},
+        "requiredBuilding": "Library",
+		"civilopediaText": [ {"text": "Religion and education were closely intertwined under Abbasid rule, and the pursuit of knowledge was considered a key part of one’s spiritual journey.
+Early schooling focused on memorizing and studying religious texts.
+The development of the madrasa presented the opportunity for higher education and entry into the ranks of the ulema (the plural form of ʿālim), a community of scholars whose expertise on matters of legal import was invaluable to the empire.
+The mosque’s role as the center of spiritual and communal life formed a natural bond with the madrasa’s focus on religious-based scholarship, and the two buildings were typically constructed in a single complex that included a library and a boarding house for students, funded through charitable donations."}, {"separator": true}], "uniques": ["[+2 Science] from [Jungle] tiles [in this city]","[+2 Science, +1 Gold] from every specialist [in this city]"], "requiredTech": "Education"
+    },